bazelbuild/rules_python/README.md

 botocore~=1.12.247
 click~=7.0
 ```

-These above are the third-party packages you can directly import.

 `pip-compile` 'compiles' it so you get a transitively-closed `requirements.txt` like this, which should be passed to
 `pip_install` below: